ecointet/shop-demo/README.md

 ## Alerting

-- Configure your own SignalFx Detector : Ex: send a slack message if more than 13 watches are sold per seconds.
+- Configure your own SignalFx Detector : Ex: send a slack message if more than 13 items are in cart but not sold.

 ## Configuration